Tina Arena: Memoir

-Arena's memoir, Now I Can Dance, published by HarperCollins, was released on 14 October 2013, in hardback, paperback and E-book format.
+Arena's memoir, Now I Can Dance, published by HarperCollins, was released on 14 October 2013 in hardback, paperback and eBook format.
 Arena authoured her memoir with co-writer Jude McGee.
-The text is billed by HarperCollins as "Honest and intimate, funny and frank, Now I Can Dance is the long-awaited memoir from the very special, much-loved singer, songwriter and pop diva, Tina Arena."
+The text is billed by HarperCollins as "Honest and intimate, funny and frank", adding: "Now I Can Dance is the long-awaited memoir from the very special, much-loved singer, songwriter and pop diva, Tina Arena."
 She told Kathy McCabe of News Corp Australia that "I don't need to put a book out to put food on the table.
 It started to dawn on me in the last year that I have had an unbelievable life and I want people to know it's been hilarious, there's been a lot of laughter in my journey."
 Publisher: HarperCollins Publishers (Australia) Pty Ltd (14 October 2013).

 The title of her memoir is taken from the third single, "Now I Can Dance", from Arena's third studio album In Deep (1997).
 The track was written by Arena while living in L.A. and is a love letter from her to her family, as she explained in her memoir.
 The song was successful in her native Australia, reaching No. 13 on the ARIA Singles Chart.

-The Australian Broadcasting Corporation shop describe Tina Arena's memoir as an "honest, gritty, funny, frank and totally revealing memoir from much loved songstress Tina Arena, who is about to celebrate a phenomenally successful 40 years as a singer-songwriter."
+The Australian Broadcasting Corporation shop described Tina Arena's memoir as an "honest, gritty, funny, frank and totally revealing memoir from much loved songstress Tina Arena, who is about to celebrate a phenomenally successful 40 years as a singer-songwriter."

-HarperCollins said "Tina has amassed a cache of amazing stories.
+HarperCollins said, "Tina has amassed a cache of amazing stories.
 The artist who gave us "Chains", "Sorrento Moon" and "Symphony of Life" has sold eight million albums, won a swag of awards, encountered extraordinary people, fallen in and out of love, and experienced incredible highs and lows."

 In 2017, Arena updated her memoir with the release of a new edition of Now I Can Dance with new content covering her relocation from France back to Australia, being inducted into the 2015 ARIA Hall of Fame, the release of new music, and new musical ventures.
-Publisher: HarperCollins Publishers (Australia) Pty Ltd 2nd Edition (22 May 2017).